Break-Even Analysis

 Earned profit is the amount a business earns after taking into account all expenses.
 You can calculate this number by subtracting the costs that go into your company’s operations from your sales.

-Adding all of these costs together, we determine that she has $5.56 in variable costs per pizza.
-Based on the total variable expenses per pizza, Marissa must price her pizzas at $5.56 or higher to cover those costs.
+Adding all of these costs together, we determine that it has $5.56 in variable costs per pizza.
+Based on the total variable expenses per pizza, Restaurant ABC must price its pizzas at $5.56 or higher to cover those costs.

 Let’s say that each pizza is sold for $10.00.
 Therefore the contribution margin is $4.44 ($10.00 - $5.56).

-To figure out how many pizzas (or units) Marissa needs to sell, take her fixed costs and divide them by the contribution margin:
+To determine the number of pizzas (or units) Restaurant ABC needs to sell, take its fixed costs and divide them by the contribution margin:

 $5,650 ÷ $4.44 = 1,272.5

-Note: Some fixed costs increase after a certain level of revenue is reached.
-For example, if Marissa’s Restaurant begins selling 5,000 pizzas per month rather than 2,000, it might need to hire a second manager, thus increasing labor costs.
+Some fixed costs increase after a certain level of revenue is reached.
+For example, if Restaurant ABC begins selling 5,000 pizzas per month – rather than 2,000 – it might need to hire a second manager, thus increasing labor costs.

-Excel users can utilize Goal Seek (a tool that’s built into Excel itself) to calculate a break-even rate.
-To do this, you’ll need to have an Excel break-even calculator set up.
+Excel users can utilize Goal Seek (a tool that’s built into the program) to calculate a break-even rate.
+To do this, you’ll need to have an Excel break-even calculator set up:

 Step 1: Find Goal Seek